-It works across mobile and desktop (with a nice Chrome browser extension that I just added), and some solid upgrades at the end of 2018 make the iOS app functionality pretty amazing — when you go to log into nearly any website or app, you can unlock your password with your fingerprint sensor, then watch it autofill like magic.
+It works across mobile and desktop (with a nice Chrome browser extension that I just added), and some solid upgrades each year make the iOS app functionality pretty amazing — when you go to log into nearly any website or app, you can unlock your password with your fingerprint sensor, then watch it autofill like magic.

 No more trying to remember passwords for each site (Is this the one with the capital A or the one with the 4 at the end“).
 No more “weak password” alerts on new accounts.
-And definitely no more panicking that a major password breach might have compromised a password you use on 40 other sites too, since it’s so easy to make every password distinctive and strong.
+And definitely no more panicking that a major password breach or even a Facebook hack might have compromised a password you use on 40 other sites too, since it’s so easy to make every password distinctive and strong.

 And you should!
 And you will.

 In fact, one of my resolutions is to upgrade to a1Password family membership and get my kids in the habit of using it too.
 Worth every penny.

 1Password for iOS, Android, Mac, Windows, and Chrome, $2.99/mo or $4.99/mo for up to 5 family members.
 Note that CMT is now a 1Password affiliate – but we’ve been recommending the app long before that!

 2. Calm App

 I started using the Calm app in 2017, but with so many improvements and new features added this past year, it’s really had even more relevance for me.
 You can do one of 100+ guided meditation sessions (or just think of them as calming, relaxing moments of quiet) or series with themes like relationships, staying on track, mindful eating, and flight anxiety.